AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/setPrologInterrupt1.md

  - 'setPrologInterrupt/1' : establish the type of a Prolog interrupt
  - 'getPrologInterrupt/1' : determine the type of a Prolog interrupt
 ---
-`setPrologInterrupt/1` — establish the type of a Prolog interrupt

-`getPrologInterrupt/1` — determine the type of a Prolog interrupt

 ## FORMS